ktmrmshk/fract/README.md

-    redirsum            Export redirect request/response summary in JSON form ercost              Export Eege-Redirector-Cost summary in JSON form testredirectloop    Test if redirect happend more than special value
+    redirsum            Export redirect request/response summary in JSON form ercost              Export Eege-Redirector-Cost summary in JSON form testredirectloop    Test if redirect happend more than special value worker              spawn a worker and subscribe task queue testgen_pls         execute 'testgen' command in parallel using fract workers
+    run_pls             execute 'run' command in parallel using fract workers wait_mq_ready       Check if mq server is ready

 optional arguments:
   -h, --help            show this help message and exit